kentan-official/kentan/README.md

 ## Usage

 Assuming you want to write a test depending of a class representing a data model on the client side you need to provide a `Plan`.
-In this structure you can provide some default values beeing used in your test.
+With this structure you can provide some default values beeing used and reused in different tests.

-1. Provide a _Plan_ describing your test data.
-2. Use the _Plan_ inside your test
-3. Combine multiple _Plans_ creating complex data structures easily.

-### 1. Provide a Plan
+### 1. Declare the Plan

+First you need to provide such a plan for on of you data models.

 ```typescript
 // your-model.ts